InjectiveLabs/docs/source/includes/_derivatives.md

 # - Derivatives
-Includes all the messages related to derivative markets.
+Includes all messages related to derivative markets.

 ## MsgCreateDerivativeMarketOrder